 Volunteers are needed to join the PoD team in Nepal to help look after orphans, street children and young children in the Himalayan city of Pokhara.

-You can contribute by volunteering on a range of fantastic child care placements at the local:
+You can contribute by joining our a range of PoD volunteering placements at the fantastic local:

 You can help make a difference to the children by bringing a little more love and fun into their lives and the interaction with foreign volunteers will naturally improve the children’s English and confidence.
 Volunteers act as a big sister or big brother and be a role model to the children and provide friendship and support.

 All PoD Nepal volunteers can also join our PoD Friday volunteering group where we organise for the team to volunteer in Pokhara led by Chrissy, our PoD volunteer manager.

 Read what past volunteers have said about this project in our Nepal volunteer reviews.

 Volunteers usually work five days per week for around five hours per day.
 Child care volunteers in Nepal help with the day to day running of the centres and each day will be different, volunteer may be involved helping the children eat lunch as well as organising activities for the children.
 Volunteers should come prepared with ideas for activities suitable for children of different ages – think of your favourite playground games, nursery rhymes, stories and arts & crafts sessions!

 Volunteers can choose to stay at one child care placement throughout their time in Nepal or arrange to volunteer at a range of the placements.
 For example you can spend mornings helping at the day care centre then go help at Street Children’s centre in the late afternoon.

 Volunteers receive a Nepali language lesson in their first week in Nepal.
 There will usually be between 2 and 5 PoD volunteers in Pokhara at the same time as you, though there may be less or several more.

 To read about our current PoD volunteers and what PoD is achieving in Nepal please see our Nepal volunteering blog.